utdata/icj-setting-up/windows-02.md

 Node is a Javascript runtime environment we will use to build news applications.
 This is where things get kinda dicey with my (lack of) Windows experience.
 Microsoft recommends using nvm-windows to install node, so let's go with that.

-- Follow [these directions to install nvm-windows](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-windows).
-Use it to install the current LTS version.
+- Follow [these directions to install nvm-windows](https://docs.microsoft.com/en-us/windows/nodejs/setup-on-windows) **BUT READ THE NEXT STEPS FIRST**.
+  - When they say Launch Powershell, you should use **Git Bash** instead.
+  - When it gets to installing Node.js **DON'T DO `nvm install latest`**.
+  - Instead follow the steps to do `nvm list available` and pick a the LTS version.
-- Be sure to run the `nvm use <version>` they suggest.
+  - Be sure to run the `nvm use <version>` they suggest from the LTS list.
 - In Git Bash, do `node --version` to make sure it worked. (v10.19.0 was the current stable version when this was written.)
 - Now lets update npm: